Geography of Moldova: Topography

-The country's highest point, Bălăneşti Hill, which reaches 1407 or 1410 ft, depending on the source, is situated in the Corneşti Hills, the western part of the Codri Plateau.
+The country's highest point, Bălănești Hill, which reaches 1407 or 1410 ft, depending on the source, is situated in the Corneşti Hills, the western part of the Codri Plateau.
 Northwest of it are the Ciulucului Hills (average 250 m, max 388 m).
 In the south, the Tigheci Hills (average 200 m, max 301 m) are a prolongation, and run to the south parallel to the Lower Prut Valley.

 To the south-east, the southern part of the Codri Plateau, which averages 150–200 m, max 250 m, and has numerous ravines and gullies, gradually merges into the Southern Moldovan Plain, continued by in Ukraine by the Budjak Plain.
 Most of Gagauzia resides on the Ialpug Plain.

 Transnistria (the left bank of the Dniester) has spurs of the Podolian Plateau (Podişul Podoliei, Volyno-Podil's'ka vysochyna), (average 180 m, max 275 m), which are cut into by tributaries of the Dniester River.
 The southern half of Transnistria, the Lower Dniester Plain, can be regarded as the western end of the Eurasian steppe, and has an average elevation of 100 m, with a maximum of 170 m.
 The high right bank and low left bank of the Dniester are in sharp contrast here, where visibility is not impeded by forests.

 About 75 percent of Moldova is covered by a soil type called black earth or chernozem.
 In the northern hills, more clay textured soils are found; in the south, red-earth soil is predominant.
 The soil becomes less fertile toward the south but can still support grape and sunflower production.
 The hills have woodland soils, while a small portion in southern Moldova is in the steppe zone, although most steppe areas today are cultivated.
 The lower reaches of the Prut and Dniester rivers and the southern river valleys are saline marshes.